fortify/fortify-ssc-parser-sarif/README.md

 ## Developers

-The following sections provide information that may be useful for developers of this parser plugin.
+The following sections provide information that may be useful for developers of this utility.

 ### IDE's